 Read and be aware of the Application and Acceptance Protocols for Applicants on the Association of American Medical Colleges (AAMC) website.

-There is an optional section on the Secondary Application to apply to the Targeted Rural Underserved Track (TRUST) program.
-If you are interested in applying to TRUST, all application materials are due to the Admissions Office by December 1, 2018.
+There are optional sections on the Secondary Application to apply to CUSP and the TRUST program.
+If you are interested in also applying to CUSP or TRUST, all application materials are due to the Admissions Office by December 1 at 11:59pm PT.

 Please Note: Medical Scientist Training Program (M.D./Ph.D.) applicants will need to initiate the preliminary application on the MSTP website.
 Applicants applying to BOTH the M.D./Ph.D. and the M.D.-only program will need to submit two applications (one to each program).
 Check with the MSTP office for its application deadlines.

 Your letter writers must submit your letters of evaluation/recommendation to the AMCAS service.
 Letters need to be on official letterhead stationery and include the author's signature.
 It is your responsibility as an applicant to make it clear to your letter writers that the letters are required to be on letterhead and signed prior to being submitted.
 Letters of recommendation that are missing letterhead and/or a signature will be given less consideration.
 The deadline for receipt of these letters is December 1.
 Keep in mind, it may take AMCAS several days to process and get them to us, so make sure AMCAS has your letters well before December 1.